Geoffrey Roberts: Early life and education

+Career

+During the 1980s, he worked full-time at the Education Department of the National and Local Government Officers' Association trade union.
+In 1987, on the advice of Stern, he decided to publish his postgraduate research as a book before submitting it as a thesis, He left the Communist Party in 1988. andThe Unholy Alliance: Stalin's Pact with Hitler with I.B.
+Tauris appeared in 1989.
+The dissertation based on it was examined some years later by John Erickson and Philip Windsor.

-In 1992, Roberts took up an academic position at the University College Cork, where he has taught history and international relations.
-He worked in the archives of the Russian Ministry of Foreign Affairs from November 1996.
+In 1992, Roberts took up an academic position at the University College Cork, where he taught history and international relations.
+He worked and did research in the archives of the Russian Ministry of Foreign Affairs from November 1996 onward.

 He became a fellow of the Royal Historical Society in 1997.
 He was a visiting scholar at the Kennan Institute in Washington, D.C. in 2001 and again in 2007, as well as a Government of Ireland Senior Research Fellow in 2004–2005.

-He was promoted to Professor of History at UCC in 2005.
+Roberts was promoted to Professor of History at UCC in 2005.
 He was a Fulbright Scholar at Harvard University in the same year and a senior research fellow at the Norwegian Nobel Institute in Oslo in 2008.
 He served as Head of UCC's School of History from 2009 to 2014, then as Deputy Registrar and Dean of Graduate Studies in 2017–2018.

-A commentator on history and current affairs, Roberts has been a regular speaker in Britain, Ireland, Russia and the United States, and a contributor to the History News Service.
+A commentator on history and current affairs, Roberts has been a regular speaker in Britain, Ireland, Russia, and the United States, and a contributor to the History News Service.
 Between 2011 and 2014 he was an opinion writer for the Irish Examiner.
-He has appeared on radio and television and has acted as an historical consultant for documentary series such as Simon Berthon's Warlords, which was broadcast in 2005 on Channel 4.
+He has appeared on radio and television and has acted as an historical consultant for documentary series such as Simon Berthon's Warlords, broadcast in 2005 on Channel 4.

 In 2013, the Society for Military History awarded the Distinguished Book Award to his Stalin's General: The Life of Georgy Zhukov (2012), a work which Jonathan Yardley for The Washington Post described as "what is likely to stand for some time as the most comprehensive biography of Zhukov."